Training Frequently Asked Questions

-If you or the faculty member have questions about the expectations, contact your Dean.
+Questions?
+If you have questions about the expectations, contact your department chair or Dean.

 Our directive from the senior leadership is for CELT to “… conduct annual training for faculty in each academic department on the importance of, and approaches to, creating an inclusive classroom environment,” which supports the “University actions to address racism and discrimination” outlined in these ten actions (PDF), and President Wintersteen’s message from Nov.
 8, 2019 (PDF).

-CELT developed the 2020 Annual Inclusive Classroom Training, based upon the 2015 Inclusive Classroom framework, in consultation with our CELT Faculty Fellows, the CELT Advisory Board, faculty members, campus partners, and Office of the Senior Vice President & Provost.
+CELT developed the ISU Annual Inclusive Classroom Training (AY20-21), based upon the 2015 Inclusive Classroom framework, in consultation with our CELT Faculty Fellows, the CELT Advisory Board, faculty members, campus partners, and Office of the Senior Vice President & Provost.

 Since 2015, CELT has presented the Inclusive Classroom workshops to over 400 individuals.
 The Inclusive Classroom Task Force, whose membership included faculty senate representatives, faculty, staff members, graduate students, and undergraduate students, developed the 2015 Inclusive Classroom framework for the workshops.